xmtp/xmtp-dot-org/docs/spam/spam-filters.md

 </TabItem>
 </Tabs>

-If the user has a primary ENS, then the `Domain` field will have non-zero length, and thus can be considered as a non-spammer.
+If the user has a primary ENS, then the `Domain` field will have a non-zero length, and thus can be considered as a non-spammer.

 Otherwise, you may consider the user as one.

-### Has Lens Profile & Followers
+### Has Lens profile and followers

 You can use Airstack to check if a given user has any Lens profile or not, and get the number of followers and people they are following.
-Users with low followers are more suspicious:
+Users with low followers are more suspicious.

-**Try Demo**
+**Try demo**

 - https://app.airstack.xyz/query/aoZPofhxXD